ebikatsudon/VTubeStudio/Multiplayer.md

 * **[6]:** Live2D parameter values can't be bigger than 9000 or smaller than -9000.
 * **[7]:** All models/items are kept in memory, so if you load many very big items/models during the session, the VTube Studio RAM usage will grow, so be careful.
 There is currently no limit in place, so this can potentially crash VTube Studio.

+## Can I use this while playing a Steam game?

+Yes, you can run VTube Studio via Steam and any number of Steam games at the same time by normally starting them via Steam.

+If the game uses the steam `"Invite to game"` feature, make sure you start the game **AFTER** VTube Studio.
+That marks the game as "currently played game" and all invites you send will be for that game.

 ## Why do I sometimes get disconnected from a collab?

+That can happen for

+mention in guide that antivirus like AVG can disconnect you from steam temporarily

 https://help.steampowered.com/en/faqs/view/1F39-DCB4-FF28-5748